cnharrison/dice-witch/README.md

 # Usage

+- Basic rolls
-`!roll 1d4 3d6 1d20` : Roll one four-sided die, three six-sided dice, and one twenty-sided die.
+  - `!roll 1d4 3d6 1d20`: Roll one four-sided die, three six-sided dice, and one twenty-sided die.
-`!roll 1d12+3 5d4` : Roll one twelve-sided die, adding three to the total, and five four sided dice.
+  - `!roll 1d12+3 5d4`: Roll one twelve-sided die, adding three to the total, and five four sided dice.
 You can also subtract `-`, multiply `*`, and divide `/` rolls.
+- Titled rolls
+  - `!roll 1d20 -t 'to flirt with the bartender'`: Roll one twenty-sided die and title it "to flirt with the bartender".
+You can add a title to any roll by placing a `-t 'quote'` flag anywhere within the command.

 # Contributing